TCP Prague Fall-back on Detection of a Classic ECN AQM: Modular Approach

-Beyond solving the coexistence problem, the following secondary requirements are proposed: \begin{enumerate} \item Rather than fall-back being a binary switch between modes, it should be a gradual changeover, the more certain it is that the AQM supports classic ECN; \item Nonetheless, at either end of the spectrum of (un)certainty, there should be ranges where the CC behaves on the one hand purely scalably and on the other purely classically; \item Minimal additional persistent TCP state; \item The code should be structured with detection separate from changeover of behaviour, so that detection can eventually apply to more than one CC, while changeover is likely to be CC-specific; \item However, until the concept is proven, it will be OK initially to implement the whole algorithm within the TCP Prague CC module, and only rationalize it once mature. \end{enumerate}
+Beyond solving the coexistence problem, the following principles are proposed to structure the code for multiple purposes: \begin{enumerate} \item Rather than fall-back being a binary switch between modes, it should be a gradual changeover, the more certain it is that the AQM supports classic ECN; \item Nonetheless, at either end of the spectrum of (un)certainty, there should be ranges where the CC behaves on the one hand purely scalably and on the other purely classically; \item Minimal additional persistent TCP state; \item The code should be structured with detection separate from changeover of behaviour, so that detection can eventually apply to more than one CC, while changeover is likely to be CC-specific; \item However, until the concept is proven, it will be OK initially to implement the whole algorithm within the TCP Prague CC module, and only rationalize it once mature. \end{enumerate}